mrisher/smtp-sts/mta-sts.md

 ~~~~~~~~~

 STS policy served from HTTPS endpoint of the policy (recipient) domain, and
-is authenticated using Web PKI mechanism.
+is authenticated using the Web PKI mechanism.
 The policy is fetched using HTTP
 GET method.

 ~~~~~~~~~
 {
   "version": "STSv1",